erentechlabs/compilemymind/content/posts/component-vs-bean/index.md

 ---

-## When Should You Use Each?

-#### Use Component when:

-1. You control the class source code.

-2. You want automatic discovery and registration.

-3. You’re organizing your app into layers (@Service, @Repository, etc.).

-#### Use Bean when:

-1. You're working with external libraries or third-party classes.

-2. You need to manually configure or customize the object.

-3. You want fine-grained control over bean creation.

----

 ## Conclusion
 Both @Component and @Bean are essential tools for defining Spring beans, but they shine in different scenarios.